birzyk6/wingman/README.md

 -   PostgreSQL database
 -   Ollama server with Gemma model

 It does **not** run the Django backend or Next.js frontend.
-This approach gives you more flexibility during development while still providing consistent dependency services.
+This approach gave us more flexibility during development.

 You can customize the Ollama model by editing the `docker-compose.yml` file: